xtezza/mpdf-bundle/README.md

-# Preface alexh-swdev
+# Preface xtezza

-This is "just" a fork from sasedev/mpdf-bundle.
-The puporse of this fork is to keep it installable with Symfony up to 6.3 but I will NOT actively maintain it as long as it works for me.
+This is "just" a fork from xtezza/mpdf-bundle.
+The puporse of this fork is to keep it installable with Symfony up to 7.x but I will NOT actively maintain it as long as it works for me.
 Also, I am no "pro" with composer and its versioning stuff.
 Nevertheless, feel free to use it at your own risk as long as you don't blame me for anything :)